kade-robertson/universities/README.md

 2. `cd` to the directory and install the requirements if necessary: `pip install -r requirements.txt`
 3. Edit to your heart's content!
 4. If you wish to contribute, push your changes to GitHub on your own fork and make a pull request.

+Note: Any contributions should be made following the PEP8 standard.